The Institute of Human Origins is one of the preeminent research organizations in the world devoted to the science of human origins

 Celebrate Lucy 50

-IHO is pleased to announce that we have moved to our new "headquarters" in the Rob and Melani Walton Center for Planetary Health—ASU's newest premier research facility.
-IHO's new facility on the second floor is the culmination of a 25-year vision for IHO at ASU and the aspirations of IHO leadership and supporters.
+IHO's headquarters is in the Rob and Melani Walton Center for Planetary Health—ASU's newest premier research facility.
+IHO's administrative and faculty offices, teaching and research labs, and student spaces are on the second floor and are the culmination of a 25-year vision for IHO at ASU and the aspirations of IHO leadership and supporters.
+Please visit!

 Want to know more about the Institute of Human Origins?
 Explore our facts page to learn about our history, funding, faculty, students, and more